-SEND SEN Special Educational Needs and Disabilities EHCP LAC Education, Health, and Care Plan ASD ADHD Autism Spectrum Disorder SLD MLD Severe Learning Difficulties
+- SEND Special Educational Needs and Disabilities

-SpLD Specific Learning Difficulties

-VI Visual Impairment

-CAMHS Child and Adolescent Mental Health Services Special Educational Needs
+- SEN Special Educational Needs

+- EHCP Education, Health, and Care Plan

-Looked After Child
+- LAC Looked After Child

+- ASD Autism Spectrum Disorder

-Attention Deficit Hyperactivity Disorder
+- ADHD Attention Deficit Hyperactivity Disorder

+- SLD Severe Learning Difficulties

-Moderate Learning Difficulties
+- MLD Moderate Learning Difficulties

+- SpLD Specific Learning Difficulties

-н Hearing Impairment
+- HI Hearing Impairment

-SALT Speech and Language Therapy
+- VI Visual Impairment

+- CAMHS Child and Adolescent Mental Health Services

-SEMH Social, Emotional, and Mental Health Difficulties
+- SEMH Social, Emotional, and Mental Health Difficulties

-The Four Primary Areas of Need
+The four primary areas of need

-In the context of education and support for individuals with SEND, there are several areas of need that may require attention and additional assistance.
+In the context of education and support for individuals with SEND, there are several areas of need that may require attentionn and additional assistance.
 These areas of need are used to identify and address specific challenges faced by individuals with SEND to ensure they receive appropriate support and accommodations.
 The following are the primary SEND areas of need:

-Area of Need Example of Difficulties Examples of possible presentation in coaching sessions Cognition and Learning Difficulties in acquiring knowledge, understanding, and processing information.
-Specific learning difficulties like dyslexia, dyscalculia , MLD , and other learning disabilities.
-Delayed in their response, reluctant to read/write/type, illegible handwriting Communication and Interaction Challenges related to speech, language, and communication.
-Difficulties with verbal and non- verbal communication, social interaction, and understanding social cues (ASD).
-Refusal to turn on camera, lack of eye contact, literal in responses, isolates themselves, struggles with friendships Social, Emotional, and Mental Health Difficulties (SEMH) Issues related to emotional regulation, behaviour, and mental health.
-Conditions such as anxiety , depression , and other emotional difficulties.
-Withdrawn or isolated, displays challenging/ disruptive behaviour, anxious - doesn't want to join online session, ticks/shakes/bites nails, cries, sudden outbursts Sensory and/or Physical Needs Challenges related to vision, hearing, or physical disabilities.
-Individuals with visual or hearing impairments and those with physical disabilities or health conditions that affect their participation in activities.
-Possible lack of engagement with Talent Toolbox, lack in confidence
+Area of Need Example of Difficulties Examples of possible presentation in coaching sessions Cognition and Learning Specific learning difficulties like Delayed in their Difficulties in acquiring dyslexia, dyscalculia, MLD, response, reluctant to knowledge, understanding, and and other learning disabilities. read/write/type, processing information. illegible handwriting Communication and Difficulties with verbal and non- Refusal to turn on Interaction Challenges related verbal communication, social camera, lack of eye to speech, language, and interaction, and understanding contact, literal in communication. social cues (ASD). responses, isolates themselves, struggles with friendships Social, Emotional, and Mental Conditions such as anxiety , Withdrawn or isolated, Health Difficulties (SEMH) depression, and other displays challenging/ Issues related to emotional emotional difficulties. disruptive behaviour, regulation, behaviour, and anxious - doesn't want mental health. to join online session, ticks/shakes/bites nails, cries, sudden outbursts Sensory and/or Physical Individuals with visual or Possible lack of Needs hearing impairments and engagement with Talent Challenges related to vision, those with physical disabilities Toolbox, lack in hearing, or physical disabilities. or health conditions that affect confidence their participation in activities.